 US Department of Justice (DOJ): The DOJ is investigating Tesla’s claims that its electric vehicles can drive themselves.
 The investigation is focused on whether Tesla’s marketing materials are misleading and whether the company has made false statements to investors.

 Both of these investigations are still in their early stages, and it is unclear what the outcome will be.
 However, if Tesla is found to have violated any laws or regulations, it could face significant penalties, including fines and recalls.
 Tesla has denied any wrongdoing in all of these cases.
 However, the company’s legal troubles could significantly impact its business, especially if it is found to have violated any laws or regulations.

 Drivers Have Been Misled

-Tesla has described its Autopilot feature as an “advanced driver assistance system” that is intended for use by an attentive person who has his or her hands on the wheel and is prepared to take control at any time.
+Tesla has described its Autopilot feature as an “advanced driver assistance system” intended for use by an attentive person with his or her hands on the wheel and is prepared to take control at any time.
 But, we have seen time and time again that drivers are simply misled into believing that this is a fully autonomous feature they can rely on at all times.

 Our auto defect law firm believes that the Autopilot has essentially lulled drivers into a sense of false security leading them to believe it’s safe to let the vehicle cruise.
 At the same time, he is on Autopilot and does not pay attention to the road.